Tailwind CSS Tips Every Developer Should Know

 </div>

-In scenarios where you're using a design system or a predefined set of styles, like those provided by Tailwind, you might find yourself needing to access these theme values directly in your JavaScript code.
+In scenarios where you're using a design system or a predefined set of styles, like those provided by Tailwind CSS, you might find yourself needing to access these theme values directly in your JavaScript code.
 You can do that by referencing the resolved config in your code.

 import type { Config } from "tailwindcss";